Beehive324/MindscribeJourno/README.md

 # Mindscribe

-Mindscribe is an innovative app designed to help people improve their vocal image and boost their confidence through audio journaling and speech emotion recognition.
-Whether you're looking to improve your public speaking, express emotions better, or track your vocal progress, Mindscribe offers a user-friendly platform to assist you on your journey.
+Mindscribe is an app designed to help people improve their vocal image and boost their confidence through audio journaling

-## Mission

-Our mission is to help individuals build their vocal confidence and enhance their communication skills by offering features like journaling, speech emotion recognition, and personalized feedback.

 ## Features

-- **Audio Journaling**: Capture your thoughts and emotions through voice recordings.
-Track your vocal progress over time.
+- **Audio Journaling**: Capture your thoughts through voice recordings.
-- **Speech Emotion Recognition**: Using machine learning models, the app analyzes your speech for emotional cues and provides feedback to help improve your vocal image.
+- **Speech Emotion Recognition**: Using machine learning models, the app analyzes
-- **Personalized Micro-Goals**: Set and track small, manageable vocal improvement goals.
-- **Vocal Image Tracking**: Analyze your vocal tone, clarity, and confidence to identify areas for improvement.
-- **Multilingual Support**: Available in English and Portuguese.
-- **Cross-Platform**: Available on Windows, iOS, and Android.

 ## Screenshots